Master Services Agreement

 5.2 Company may provide Equipment, in support of the provision of Services, and Company grants Client a non-exclusive, non-transferable, limited license to use the Equipment in accordance with this Agreement.
 Client understands and agrees that Company provided, or owned equipment must be serviced only by Company personnel or a third-party specifically selected and authorized by Company.
 In the event that that Company determines that a third-party has serviced or otherwise modified the equipment without Company’s authorization, Company may, in its discretion (1) charge Company’s normal hourly rates for any Company Services needed to fix issues related to the equipment; (2) remove the equipment device from the scope of Client’s Managed IT agreement coverage, if applicable, as well as any warranties provided by the Company on such equipment, if applicable; and/or (3) require that Client pay the full replacement costs for such equipment.
 If Client is supplied with Company-owned Equipment, Client agrees to acquire and maintain, at its sole cost, insurance for the full replacement value of that Equipment.
 Company must be listed as an additional insured on any policy acquired and maintained by Client under this Agreement, and the policy will not be canceled or modified during the term of the applicable SOW without prior notification to Company.
 Upon Company’s reasonable request, Client agrees to provide proof of insurance, including proof of payment of any applicable premiums or other amounts due under the insurance policy.

 5.3 For Client- owned equipment, Company will take no responsibility of ownership but will offer support services as set forth in this agreement.
 Client agrees to give Company access during regular business hours, or at any time in the event of an emergency, to service or remove the Equipment at Company’s sole discretion.
 Loss, theft or physical damage to the Equipment is Client’s responsibility.
 Upon termination of this Agreement by either party, Client agrees to return Equipment in good condition, reasonable wear and tear excepted, to Company within thirty (30) days of the disconnect date, unless an earlier date is specified by Company in the notice of Termination.
-If the Equipment is not returned within the specified time period, Client will be charged an “Equipment Non-Return fee”, calculated as the depreciated value of all hardware related to this Agreement multiplied by the remaining tenure of this Agreement.
+If the Equipment is not returned within the specified time period, Client will be charged an “Equipment Non-Return fee”, calculated as the depreciated value of all hardware related to this Agreement plus the Company’s standard markup on the sale of the equipment.

 5.4 Unless otherwise stated in a SOW, all hardware, software, peripherals or accessories purchased through Company (“Third-Party Products”) is nonrefundable once the applicable purchase order is placed in Company’s queue for delivery.
 Company will use reasonable efforts to assign, transfer and facilitate all warranties (if any) and service level commitments (if any) for the Third-Party Products to Client, but will have no liability whatsoever for the quality, functionality or operability of any Third-Party Products, and we will not be held liable as an insurer or guarantor of the performance, uptime or usefulness of any Third-Party Products.